htcondor/htcondor/docs/version-history/development-release-series-89.rst

    reading configuration files. :ticket:`6824`
 -  A family of HTCondor daemons can now share a security session that allows them to trust each other without doing a security negotiation when a network connection is made amongst them.
-This “family” security session can be disabled by setting the new configuration parameter ``SEC_USE_FAMILY_SESSION`` to ``False``. :ticket:`6788`
+This "family" security session can be disabled by setting the new configuration parameter ``SEC_USE_FAMILY_SESSION`` to ``False``. :ticket:`6788`
 -  Scheduler Universe jobs now start in order of priority, instead of